sdegutis/immaculata.dev/site/rationale.md

 ### Importing live modules

-To import files within the given tree, use `tree.enableModules`, which also invalidates modules that have changed and any modules that depended on them, using Node's loader hooks.
+To import files within the given tree, use `tree.enableModules`.

+This is useful for code sharing at build time and in the browser.

 ```typescript
 //@noErrors